Sweden in the Eurovision Song Contest 1993

-Sweden entered the Eurovision Song Contest 1993, held in Millstreet, Ireland.
+Sweden was represented at the Eurovision Song Contest 1993 with the song "Eloise", composed by Lasse Holm, with lyrics by Gert Lengstrand, and performed by the dansband Arvingarna.
+The Swedish participating broadcaster, Sveriges Television (SVT), selected its entry through Melodifestivalen 1993.

 At Eurovision, Sweden performed 13th, following France and preceding Ireland.
 As the close of the voting, they had finished 7th in a field of 25 with 89 points.